Mall at University Town Center: The District at UTC

 The District East and The District West are two shopping centers located just east and west of the Mall at UTC.
 The District West includes retailers such as Super Target, Old Navy, Best Buy, Ulta Beauty, Petco, and Dick's Sporting Goods.
 The District East is slated to include shopping, hotels, a movie theater and housing.
 Bordering Nathan Benderson Park, home of the 2017 World Rowing Championships.
 The District East is currently under development.

 On June 29, 2023, it was announced that Christmas Tree Shops would be closing as part of a plan to close all 82 stores nationwide.
 The store closed on August 12, 2023.

+As of 2026, there has been construction going on near the main entrance to add more shops and eateries.
+This is part of an ongoing effort to add more shops and restaurants along the main boulevard, including the first IKEA to the Sarasota area set to open late summer 2026.